HighQualityTopaz/Project_HQ-BugTracker/ISSUE_TEMPLATE.md

 <!-- Place 'x' mark between square [] brackets to checkmark box -->

 - [] searched existing issues (https://github.com/HighQualityTopaz/Project_HQ-BugTracker/issues) to see if the issue has already been opened.
-- [] downloaded and am using Project HQ's custom .dat files.
 - [] provided my client version in the space provided below (type /ver into your in-game chat).

 **Version**: